Sheryl Leach

-Sheryl Lyna Stamps Leach (born December 31, 1952) is an American author and creator of the children's show Barney & Friends, along with Kathy Parker and Dennis DeShazer.
+Sheryl Lyna Stamps Leach (born December 31, 1952) is an American author who created the children's show Barney & Friends with Kathy Parker and Dennis DeShazer.

-Education
+Early life

-Leach holds a bachelor's degree in elementary education from Southern Methodist University (SMU) and a master's degree in bilingual education from Texas A&M University.
+Leach holds a bachelor's degree in elementary education from Southern Methodist University (SMU) and a master's degree in bilingual education from Texas A&M University - Commerce.

 Career

-Leach created Barney the Dinosaur in 1988.
-Together with co-creators Kathy Parker and Dennis DeShazer, she developed and launched the Barney property worldwide.
-Barney became one of the highest-rated children's television series and a best-selling children's brand globally.
+In the late 1980s, Sheryl Leach, along with Kathy Parker and Dennis DeShazer, came up with the concept for a children’s television show featuring a purple dinosaur named Barney.
+They believed that such a character could help young children learn important life lessons and skills in a fun and engaging way.
+Inspired by their own experiences as parents, they created the character and developed the show’s format.